 Substantially all associates of the Company are eligible to participate in the Robert W. Baird & Co.
 Incorporated Profit Sharing and 401(k) Savings Plan.
 The 401(k) Savings Plan complies with Section 401(k) of the Internal Revenue Code.
-In 2019 and 2018, the Company matched 100% of the first three thousand dollars contributed by each eligible participant annually.
+The Company matches 100% of the first three thousand dollars contributed by each eligible participant annually.